Leannelb/BigData/machine-learning/machine-learning-notes.md

 [9] Q. Leng, H. Qi, J. Miao, W. Zhu, and G. Su, “One-Class Classification with Extreme Learning Machine,” Mathematical Problems in Engineering, vol. 2015, pp. 1–11, 2015, doi: 10.1155/2015/412957.

+# Week 3 Classification

+## Regression in ML
+- In ML regression works by building a mathematical equation or relation that defines y (the target) as a funciton of x (the predictor)

+### Linear regression
+- attempts to model relationship between 2 variables by fitting a linear equation to the observed data.
+ - one variable is the explatory variable.
+ - the other is the dependant variable